japila-books/apache-spark-internals/docs/rdd/RDD.md

 `getResourceProfile` returns the [resourceProfile](#resourceProfile) (if defined) or `null`.

+---

 `getResourceProfile` is used when:

-* `DAGScheduler` is requested for the [shuffle dependencies and resource profiles](../scheduler/DAGScheduler.md#getShuffleDependenciesAndResourceProfiles)
+* `DAGScheduler` is requested for the [ShuffleDependencies and ResourceProfiles of an RDD](../scheduler/DAGScheduler.md#getShuffleDependenciesAndResourceProfiles)

 ## <span id="preferredLocations"> Preferred Locations (Placement Preferences of Partition)